KasunThushara/hailo-nodered-node/README.md

 </div>
 ```

-✅ This will show the video stream and allow users to stop detection via a button.
+✅ This will show the live video stream and allow users to stop the inference session.

 ---